amplication/docs/docs/plugins/before-after.md

 ## Function Examples

 Most of the functions include examples.
-But, if you're looking for more comprehensive and real-world examples, you can explore the [code of the Amplication plugins](https://github.com/amplication/plugins/tree/master/plugins)directly.
+But, if you're looking for more comprehensive and real-world examples, you can explore the [code of the Amplication plugins](https://github.com/amplication/plugins/tree/master/plugins) directly.
 These plugins showcase various implementations and use cases for the before and after lifecycle functions.

 ## Best Practices and Cautions